-This report has been prepared by exp Services Inc. on behalf of Mr. Sam Qin of Future Solar Developments Inc. for the submission to the Ontario Ministry of Natural Resources as part of the Renewable Energy Approval process.
+This report was prepared by exp Services Inc. for the account of Mr. Sam Qin of Future Solar Developments Inc.

 Any use which a third party makes of this report, or any reliance on or decisions to be made based on it, are the responsibility of such third parties.
 Exp Services Inc. accepts no responsibility for damages, if any, suffered by any third party as a result of decisions made or actions based on this project.